headwaymaps/headway/README.md

 ### System Requirements

-Processing GIS data is resource-intensive, even when you only care about a single metro-area.
-The machine used for generation of Docker images needs to be reasonably well-equipped.
+Processing GIS data is resource intensive, even when you only care about a single metro area.
+The machine used for generation of Docker images needs to be reasonably well equipped.
 The main requirement is 8GB of memory, but you should also have plenty of free disk space.
 Even if the OpenStreetMap extract for your metro area is only a few hundred megabytes, the search index for the geocoder will be many times that, and Headway also needs to create basemap tiles and routing tiles since the raw .osm.pbf file is too compact a representation to be useful for running a server.
 Basemap tile generation also requires Headway to download a map of all of the water on the planet, which takes up about a gigabyte of storage.
 You can also expect intermediate data files and a few superfluous copies to sit around on your hard drive taking up space.
 Estimates are hard to give because the size of the OpenStreetMap database is constantly increasing but it would be inadvisable to run e.g. `make Paris` unless you're okay with Headway creating about 50GB of files.
 Plan ahead to avoid disk pressure.

 ### License